-This might seem like an odd one but comparing yourself to others, especially on a show with many great riders, can make us feel really small and insecure.
+This might seem like an odd one but comparing yourself to others, especially on a show with many other great riders, can make us feel small and insecure.
 Instead, when we focus on what we do have and what we have already accomplished we start to feel thankful for what is already there.
 Regularly practicing this positive focus on what we can be grateful for has a profound impact on our self-confidence and overall happiness.
 After all, if we can’t be happy with what we have already achieved today, we probably won’t feel satisfied achieving other goals either.

 2. Power pose